 Quality is worth the cost

-I don’t think anyone would argue that CFA is the most expensive fast food restaurant.
+I don’t think anyone would argue that CFA is an expensive fast food restaurant.
 Yet, again, we keep coming back.
 A large part of the reason for that is quality.
 I’m willing to pay a little more because it tastes good.
 And that’s exactly what my homeschool should be.
 I’m willing to do a little more because the benefit is good.
-While somedays homeschooling is a daunting sacrifice, I must remember that it’s worth the cost.
+While some days homeschooling is a daunting sacrifice, I must remember that it’s worth the cost.

 Be clean and neat

 One of the few restaurants that actually hires people simply to walk around and clean, CFA sets the bar high.
-I won’t eat in a dirty restaurant anymore that I will school in a dirty room.
+I won’t eat in a dirty restaurant any more than I will school in a dirty room.
 If my space isn’t neat and organized, I feel overwhelmed or uninterested.
 Cleaning and organizing must be a priority.
 (Check out last year’s school area.)

 Always make sure there is a place for play

-I’m picky and I love the I can ask for something specific at CFA and know that the employee will be thrilled to help with it.
-I want my children to have the same confidence.
-To know that when they express an interest in a subject, that I will try to make it a part of our studies, if at all possible.
+I’m picky and I love that I can ask for something specific at CFA and know that the employee will be thrilled to help with it.
+I want my children to have the same confidence–to know that when they express interest in a subject, I will try to make it a part of our studies, if at all possible.
 I want them to give feedback on what works about a book that I have chosen and when they are older, help me select from the various wonderful choices out there.

 One of the most talked about components of the CFA business model is their manager and owner training.
-The cooperate office relies on this training to set-up every aspect of their business.
+The corporate office relies on this training to set up every aspect of their business.
 Without it, everything crumbles.
 As a homeschool mom, I have the same need for training.
 In order to sharpen my skills, I need an annual convention full of ideas, mentors, and curriculum…such as my all-time favorite, Teach Them Diligently Convention.
-(Like their Facebook page for a BIG announcement today!)

 Go the second mile